apache/flink/docs/dev/table/index.md

 * `flink-table-api-scala`: The Table & SQL API for pure table programs using the Scala programming language (in early development stage, not recommended!).
 * `flink-table-api-java-bridge`: The Table & SQL API with DataStream/DataSet API support using the Java programming language.
 * `flink-table-api-scala-bridge`: The Table & SQL API with DataStream/DataSet API support using the Scala programming language.
 * `flink-table-planner`: The table program planner and runtime.
+This is the only planner of Flink before 1.9.
+It is still the recommended one.
-* `flink-table-planner-blink`: The table program blink planner.
+* `flink-table-planner-blink`: The table program Blink planner.
-* `flink-table-runtime-blink`: The table program blink runtime.
+* `flink-table-runtime-blink`: The table program Blink runtime.
-* `flink-table-uber`: Packages the common modules above plus the current planner into a distribution for most Table & SQL API use cases.
-The uber JAR file `flink-table*.jar` is by default located in the `/lib` directory of a Flink release.
+* `flink-table-uber`: Packages the API modules above plus the old planner into a distribution for most Table & SQL API use cases.
+The uber JAR file `flink-table-{{site.version}}.jar` is by default located in the `/lib` directory of a Flink release.
-* `flink-table-uber-blink`: Packages the common modules above plus the blink specific modules into a distribution for most Table & SQL API use cases.
-The uber JAR file `flink-table-blink*.jar` is by default located in the `/lib` directory of a Flink release.
+* `flink-table-uber-blink`: Packages the API modules above plus the Blink specific modules into a distribution for most Table & SQL API use cases.
+The uber JAR file `flink-table-blink-{{site.version}}.jar` is by default located in the `/lib` directory of a Flink release.

 ### Table Program Dependencies